 My father changed many jobs as a young boy.
 He sold watches in Kerala at a time when Sikhs were unheard of in that region.
 He was also a racehorse jockey at the Kolkata race course.
 At the time of my birth, he ran an electronic shop in Rourkela.
 But he was basically a writer and a journalist most of his life.
 He published a publication called Jathedar from Jalandhar, which was basically a mouthpiece of the Akali Dal at that time.
 My entire family moved from Jalandhar to New Delhi when I was about nine years old.

-I completed my schooling from Mother’s International School, New Delhi, and my economics honours from Hansraj College, Delhi University.
-After this I received my diploma in computer science from NIIT.
+I completed my schooling from Mother’s International School, New Delhi, and my economics honours from Hansraj College of Delhi University, after which I received my diploma in computer science from NIIT.
 This is the extent of my education.

 How did you start Life Positive magazine?